ekeel-project/docs/mkdocs/prerequisites/mkdocs.md

 mkdocs serve
 ```

+Open your browser and navigate to `http://127.0.0.1:8000/docs/` to view the documentation.

 !!! warning
     Use a different environment from ```ekeel_anno_env``` and ```ekeel_aug_env``` (the two environments of the project) to avoid mixing packages and create possible conflicts